dipakkr/A-to-Z-Resources-for-Students/CONTRIBUTING.md

 3. Please don't remove any resources or content from README.md

 4. Make sure to add your resources in correct section as mentioned in Table of Content.
+5. Please verify resources and put them in the right topic.